Bougainvillea is a household plant that bears beautiful and radiant flowers.

-Proper care and limited water usage can be an excellent treatment to remove the spots.
+Proper care and limited water usage can be excellent treatments to remove the spots.

 Excessive water usage on the plants or the accumulation of water inside the pots for a prolonged time is the cause of root or stem rot.

-Proper water management is the key to avoid the rotting of plant parts.
+Proper water management is the key to avoiding the rotting of plant parts.